 Audio is a bit more mixed, with my voice coming across clear but quiet in recordings.

 The Angetube streaming webcam also comes with a microfiber cleaning cloth.

-Aukey is more well known for making some of the best chargers on the market than it is for making webcams, but with big players like Logitech absent, its $60 1080p Logitech c920 clone is one of the better options people have.
+Aukey is more well known for making some of the best chargers on the market than it is for making webcams, but with big players like Logitech potentially absent, its 1080p Logitech c920 clone is one of the better options people have.

 It helps that this comes from a company I’ve heard of before making this list, and while it’s not exactly on par with a Logitech, the Aukey webcam’s image quality beats most of the other contenders on this list while remaining competitive on pricing.
 Colors were a little warmer than real life in normal lighting conditions, but the angle for my shots was nice and wide while texture was impressively accurate.